 Slate chippings are hugely versatile and the ideal material for everything from paths, borders right through to water feature edging and stunning rockeries.

-Slate has never been so popular, so here at Decorative Aggregates, we've put together everything you need to know about slate chippings.
+Slate has never been more popular, so here at Decorative Aggregates, we've put together everything you need to know about slate chippings.

 The colourful shades and varied size of slate chippings make them a very common choice for outdoor improvements.

 We've put together a handy guide to laying a slate chipping path.

 Slate chippings are adaptable and have many uses for outdoor landscaping.

 Ask yourself where the slate chippings need to begin and finish, how wide they need to stretch and ultimately find the total size of the area they need to cover.

 The depth of slate chippings depends on the size of slate chippings and what it's used for.

 For example, standard 20mm slate chippings generally should be approximately 4-5cm deep.
 Larger aggregates such as paddlestones are best laid 6cm deep.